pavdpr/DIRSIG/python/README.md

 A python wrapper for running multiple simulation files in parallel.
 It also provides some basic tools for creating the dirsig calls.

+### odb2glist
+A python function for converting a DIRSIG odb file into the newer DIRSIG glist file.

 # References:
 http://dirsig.org